anderslundsgard/cloud-adoption-framework/well-architected-framework.md

 ### Performance Efficiency
 *The Performance Efficiency pillar includes the ability to use computing resources efficiently and to maintain that efficiency as demand changes and technologies evolve.*

+- Can you describe the usage pattern of your workload?
+    - Different during the day/week etc.?

+- How do you select your compute solution?
+    - Instances, Containers, Functions?

+- How do you select your storage solution?
+    - S3 (object), EFS (file), EBS (block)

+- How do you select your database solution?
+    - Managed service or maintain your own?
+    - RDS (relational), DynamoDB (nosql), ElastiCache (memory)

+- How do you configure your networking solution?
+    - Network topology?
+    - Placement groups
+    - Edge services

+- Do you keep updated with new AWS releases that might enable you to improve your architecture and performance efficiency?
+    - How?

+- How do you monitor your resources to ensure they are performing?
+    - Metrics and dashboards?
+Alarms?
+    - Using CloudWatch, X-Ray?

+- Do you have "game days" where you simulate production problems?

+- Do you do tradeoffs between **consistency and durability** for **time and latency**.
+    - Do you generally do tradeoffs in efficiency versus cost?

 ### Cost Optimization